testcontainers/testcontainers-elixir/README.md

 ## Configure logging

-Testcontainers will not log anything, unless the global log level is set to debug, which is the default log level for new mix projects.
+For new mix projects with no log configuration Testcontainers will log everything at debug level.

-You can suppress this debug logging globally for tests in config/test.exs like this:
+You can suppress this debug logging globally for all tests in config/test.exs like this:

 ```elixir
 import Config